NeuMotors 4600 M Series BLDC Multicopter Motors: 500 to 1,500 watt BLDC Motors

 - 6mm shaft

-The motor sizes and kVs listed above are the most common for this particular motor range.
-Custom sizes and RPMS are usually available.
+The motor sizes and KVs listed above are the most common for this particular motor range.
+Custom sizes and KV (RPMs per volt) are usually available.
 Please contact us for more details if you don't immediately see the solution you are seeking in the tables above.

 POWER RATINGS (Watts):